NOS CYCLISTES À TRAVERS

 Original bone dice and goblets.

-Original glass counters and carboard tray
+Original glass counters and cardboard tray

 Detail of the box cover artwork